dotnet/csharplang/proposals/csharp-13.0/params-collections.md

 plain `IEnumerable`.
 Especially in cases when compiler is able to avoid an implicit array allocation for the purpose of creating the collection (`ImmutableArray<T>`, `ReadOnlySpan<T>`, etc).

-Today, in situations when an API takes a collection type, developers usually add `params` overload that takes an array, construct the target collection and call the original overload with that collection, thus consumers of the API have to trade an extra array allocation for convenience.
+Today, in situations when an API takes a collection type, developers usually add a `params` overload that takes an array, construct the target collection and call the original overload with that collection, thus consumers of the API have to trade an extra array allocation for convenience.